Part of Core Framework Modules

 Principle 10

-Sustainable change does not happen by forcing behavior.
+Sustainable change does not emerge by forcing behavior alone.

-A system updates when it receives new feedback that is safe enough to process and repeat.
+A system updates when it receives feedback that is safe enough to process, repeat and integrate.

 Safe experiment